vouillon/ocaml-android/README.md

 Ocaml cross-compiler for Android.

-Currently, only Linux is supported, but it should not be too difficult to make it run under Mac OS X (contributions are welcome).

-On a 64bit Debian or Ubuntu installation, you need to install package `gcc-multilib`: we have to use 32 bit OCaml binaries when targeting 32 bit architectures.
+On a 64bit Debian or Ubuntu installation, you need to install package `gcc-multilib`: we have to build 32 bit OCaml binaries when targeting 32 bit architectures.

 Follow the following steps to compile: